bjorndavidhansen/mcp-memory-service/HEALTH_CHECK_REPORT.md

 # EchoVault Project Health Check Report

 Generated on: 2025-01-11
-**Updated on: 2025-01-11 - Security issues addressed**
+**Updated on: 2025-01-11 - Security issues addressed, Branch cleanup completed**

 ## Executive Summary

 The EchoVault project is an overlay architecture built on top of the MCP Memory Service.
-The implementation follows good practices with proper feature flagging through the `--use-echovault` flag. **Critical security issues have been addressed with removal of hardcoded credentials and creation of proper documentation.**
+The implementation follows good practices with proper feature flagging through the `--use-echovault` flag. **Critical security issues have been addressed with removal of hardcoded credentials and creation of proper documentation.
+Repository branches have been cleaned up for better maintainability.**

 ## 1. Overlay Architecture Analysis